 Each successful applicant will receive $1000 that can be used for the following categories: a) supporting manuscript preparation costs (e.g., proofreader, editor, indexer, etc.); b) travel for archival research or copies for the project; c) bringing a visiting scholar to Cornell to conduct a workshop for the individual or group.

-The Interdisciplinary Monograph Writing Group will be expected to schedule meetings occurring regularly enough that each member can present work-in-progress twice during the course of the year.
+The Interdisciplinary Monograph Writing Group will be expected to schedule meetings occurring regularly enough that each member can present work-in-progress twice during the academic year.
 Such sessions should offer substantive group discussion of each individual chapter or work-in-progress.
 Groups may schedule other, optional activities, as desired.